Last updated 04 June 2021 - Average reading time: Over 10 minutes

 It reasonably foreshadows what a country can expect on a scale of 5 to 7 years.

-The country largely communicates on its positive results in this area and an exciting approach to be followed.
+The country essentially communicates on its positive results in this area and an exciting approach to be followed.

 A striking figure summarizes, in particular, the impact of the use of electronic signatures in the country.